-Timber is a remarkably versatile and

-sustainable building material.
-Whether Timber sunrise; photo credit - New Energy Works you are building a home, a barn, a church, or a school, there is a timber structure that is right for you.
-Timber is the material of choice when architectural drama is the objective and a more mundane structure just will not do.
+Timber is a remarkably versatile and sustainable building material.
+Whether you are building a home, a barn, a church, or a school, there is a timber structure that is right for you.
+Timber is the material of choice when architectural drama is the objective, and a more mundane structure just will not do.